KAORU-VII/KAORU-VII-s-MPV-Configuration/README.md

 # KAORU-VII-s-MPV-Configuration
 This is a modern MPV configuration optimized for a high-end, all-AMD system in 2025, delivering enhanced performance and compatibility.

+Instructions: First, unzip the folder, then place all folders and files into /home/yourusername/.config/mpv/